-1650s, powny, from Scottish, apparently from obsolete French poulenet "little foal" (mid-15c.), diminutive of Old French poulain "foal," from Late Latin pullanus "young of an animal," from Latin pullus "young of a horse, fowl, etc." (from PIE root *pau- (1) "few, little") [Skeat's suggestion, still accepted].
-Compare, from the same source, foal, filly, Sanskrit potah "a young animal," Greek polos "foal," Latin pullus "young animal," Lithuanian putytis "young animal, young bird."
+1650s, powny, "a very small horse" (less than 13 hands in height), from Scottish, apparently from obsolete French poulenet "little foal" (mid-15c.), diminutive of Old French poulain "foal," from Late Latin pullanus "young of an animal," from Latin pullus "young of a horse, fowl, etc." (from PIE root *pau- (1) "few, little") [Skeat's suggestion, still accepted].
+Compare, from the same source, foal, filly, Sanskrit potah "a young animal," Greek pōlos "foal," secondarily also of other young animals; Latin pullus "young animal," Lithuanian putytis "young animal, young bird."

 A small horse, especially one of a small breed, as opposed to a colt or filly, words which indicate merely young horses.
 German, sensibly, indicates this animal by attaching a diminutive suffix to its word for "horse," which might yield Modern English *horslet.
 Modern French poney is a 19c. borrowing from English.

 The Shetland breed of ponies are stoutly built, active and hardy, with very full mane and tail, and of gentle, docile disposition.
 In western parts of the United States all the small hardy horses (mustangs or broncos) used by the Indians are called ponies.
 [Century Dictionary, 1897]

 Meaning "crib of a text as a cheating aid," especially a translation of a Greek or Latin author used unfairly in the preparation of lessons (1827) and "small liquor glass" (1849) both are from notion of "smallness" (the former also "something one rides," a translation being something that enables a student to "get along fast").